-FAAAT is a think tank working on public policies related to addictions and substances liable to produce addiction with a view on sustainable development, local empowerment, fundamental Human Rights and the Rights of indigenous Peoples.
+FAAAT is a think & do tank working on public policies in relation with addiction and substances liable to produce addiction, with a view on sustainable development, local empowerment, social justice, fundamental rights and the Rights of indigenous Peoples.

-In parallel, FAAAT takes part, impulses, support and help to structure initiatives from civil society, from politics or the media, with an approach of review of existing laws related to psychotropic substances.
+As a do-tank, FAAAT takes part, impulses, supports and helps to structure initiatives from civil society, from politics or the media, with an approach of review of existing legal or administrative frameworks related to psychotropic substances.
 As a think-tank, beyond its ethical and scientific inputted tools to empower these movements, FAAAT advocates for a change of scope in the international drug control system.

-Steering Committee member in the French NGO Chanvre & Libertés-NORML France (2014-present) ;
+- Steering committee member of Chanvre & Libertés-NORML France since 2014;

-Central person in the French public and media debate on cannabis issues.
+- Central person in the press and in the public debate on Cannabis issue in France;

-Activist in the southern region of Toulouse, engaged with the health and social web of practitioners in the region, he organized events and conferences on topics such as cannabis and harm reduction, impulsed a local collective and took part in the redaction of municipal proposals on cannabis issues (2010-2015).
+- Former activist in the region of Toulouse (south of France), engaged with the health and social stakeholders of the area, he has organized events and conferences on cannabis and harm reduction, displayed information in Toulouse with a local collective and took part in the redaction of municipal proposals on cannabis issues ;